AdaneNT/adanent.github.io/index.md

  <p>Hi, welcome to my page!
 I’m Adane.</p>

 <p style="text-align: justify;">
 My primary research interest lies in the areas of machine learning, computer vision, and multimodal AI.
 Currently, I am a postdoctoral researcher at the Department of Information Science and Media Studies, University of Bergen, Norway.
-My work focuses on deep generative models for content generation and analysis at the SFI MediaFutures research center.
+My work focuses on deep learning and generative models for content generation and analysis at the SFI MediaFutures research center.
 </p>